ogot001/cm3070_fp/README.md

-## MERN Stack Dynamic Form Project
+## MERN Stack Dynamic Form Web Application Project

 This project is a dynamic form management system built using the MERN stack (MongoDB, Express.js, React, and Node.js).
 It allows users to dynamically generate forms, manage data, and perform CRUD operations with customizable templates.